Welcome to the

 Key Note Speakers

-The Student Research Conference is an event organised annually by the University of New York in Prague in collaboration with Empire State College, NY.
+The Student Research Conference is an event organised annually by the University of New York in Prague in collaboration with Empire State University, NY.